The post that delves into the details of what you need to know about Shared Ownership and explains why I decided against it.

 Any other restrictions?

-There is generally a smaller choice of mortgage providers for Shared Ownership and on the whole the interest rates are higher than if you were buying on the open market.
+There is generally a smaller choice of mortgage providers for Shared Ownership.
+Furthermore, on the whole the interest rates are higher than if you were buying on the open market.

 What about reselling?